MilaRoseDev/MilaRoseDev/README.md

 # 💫 About Me:
- am a full-stack software developer starting off with an interesting in video game creation gaining a BSc in Computer Games Technology working with C++ and C#.
+I am a full-stack software developer starting off with an interesting in video game creation gaining a BSc in Computer Games Technology working with C++ and C#.
 I then went on to gain an MSc in Computer Science.
 Here I picked up a strong interest in IoT devices and full stack software development, using Java Spring and React.js.

 ## 🌐 Socials: